cadeyrn/bookmarks-organizer/README.md

 You installed Bookmarks Organizer for checking and modifying broken bookmarks so it should be clear why the permission is needed to read and modify the bookmarks.

-##### read and modify privacy settings
-_(since 2.0.0)_

-Without this permission the tracking protection of Firefox causes that some bookmarks will be reported as broken even if they are working without any problem.
-This permission allows Bookmarks Organizer to disable the tracking protection for the duration of the bookmarks check.

 ##### access browser tabs

 The permission to access the browser tabs is needed so that Bookmarks Organizer can jump to the already opened settings